-Any cell phone or other electronic device brought to school must be powered down (turned off) and placed in the student's locker, backpack, or pocket (out of site) as soon as the student enters the school.
-Once the student enters their first class, he/she may also choose to give it to his/her homeroom teacher for safekeeping until the end of the day.
-Students may not use a cell phone or personal electronic device inside their locker or anywhere else inside the school or on school grounds until the school day ends.
+Any cell phone or other electronic device brought to school must be powered down (turned off) and placed in the student's locker or backpack as soon as the student enters the school.
+Students should NOT carry them or have them in their pocket during the day.
+Students do not need cell phones for educational purposes.
+Students may not use a cell phone or personal electronic device inside their locker, bathroom, or anywhere else inside the school or on school grounds until the school day ends.
 If a student needs to contact a parent or guardian during school hours, they may ask to use the phone in the Main Office.
 Parents and guardians should call the Main Office if they need to contact a student during school hours.
+If your student does not follow these rules, he/she will have disciplinary action.